 Rated as one of the worst movies of all time on Metacritic, it’s a horror film that does nothing we haven’t seen before, using tropes like evil spirits and a remote, creepy island.
 The film isn’t memorable for its predictable plotline, but for its utter failure to execute a sense of suspense or even a surprise scare scene.

 Without the very low expectations that we now have for video game movies, perhaps viewers didn’t realize the mess they were walking into when Super Mario Bros. was released in 1993.
 This film was such a bust because it didn’t accurately portray any of the characters, the settings, or overall thematic authenticity that anyone who’s played these games was expecting.

-Bob Hoskins and John Leguizamo do their best in the title roles and it’s amusing to see Dennis Hopper as Bowser, but Super Mario Bros. managed to take everything great about the games and ruin it.
+Despite concerted efforts from a star-studded cast of actors including Bob Hoskins, John Leguizamo, and Dennis Hopper as Bowser, Super Mario Bros. misses the mark by a long shot and disgraces the franchise in the process.
 Yoshi is turned into a horrifying monstrosity, and few other characters look remotely close to their video game counterparts.
 Illumination is turning the games into an animated film as we speak, and with any luck, it will be a whole lot better.